LinuxCommandLibrary

 DESCRIPTION

-SimpleHTTPServer is a Python standard library module that launches a basic HTTP server for serving static files from the current directory.
-It requires no installation or configuration, making it ideal for quick file sharing, local development, and testing.
+http.server (Python 3) and SimpleHTTPServer (Python 2) are Python standard library modules that launch a basic HTTP server for serving static files.
+They require no installation or configuration, making them ideal for quick file sharing, local development, and testing.

 In Python 2, the module is invoked as python -m SimpleHTTPServer, while Python 3 renamed it to python3 -m http.server.
-The server provides directory listings in a web browser and handles GET requests for file downloads.
+The server provides directory listings in a web browser and handles GET and HEAD requests.
 It binds to all interfaces on port 8000 by default, but the port and bind address can be customized.

 PARAMETERS